-Therefore, Scenic Foothills Community Council urges the Assembly and the administration to encourage gentle density by removing exclusionary, burdensome, expensive and unnecessary zoning requirements so that Anchorage can increase housing stock and affordability, therefore rebuilding a healthy, vibrant economy, decreasing homelessness, and beginning to reverse our current trend of outmigration.
+Therefore, Scenic Foothills Community Council urges the Assembly and the administration to allow greater density and flexibility by removing exclusionary, burdensome, expensive, and unnecessary zoning requirements so that Anchorage can increase housing stock and affordability, therefore rebuilding a healthy, vibrant economy, decreasing homelessness, and beginning to reverse our current trend of outmigration.
+We support the Assembly's HOME initiative.